skiadas/SoftwareDevelopmentPracticumCourse/activities/activity6-5mastermind.md

 2. What are the methods specified in the `Console` interface?
 What method is missing from there that we would have expected?
 3. What are the private methods of the `GameConsole` class, and what do they do?
+4. How are the `console` and `gameChecker` provided to the `GameEngine` class?
-4. If we want to move the `GameConsole` class to the upper level, what prevents us from doing that?
+5. If we want to move the `GameConsole` class to the upper level, what prevents us from doing that?
 How can we fix it?
-5. What are the methods specified in the `GuessChecker` interface?
+6. What are the methods specified in the `GuessChecker` interface?
 What do they do?
 Are their names appropriate?
-6. How does the `RememberingGuessChecker` implement the methods in the `GuessChecker` interface?
+7. How does the `RememberingGuessChecker` implement the methods in the `GuessChecker` interface?
-7. When are new instances of the `Scorer` class created?
+8. When are new instances of the `Scorer` class created?
-8. If we want to change the set of letters that the game is based on, which files would that affect?
+9. If we want to change the set of letters that the game is based on, which files would that affect?
-9. How is the `Guesser` generating new guesses?
+10. How is the `Guesser` generating new guesses?
-10. The `Score` and `ScoreRecord` classes are not in our diagram yet.
+11. The `Score` and `ScoreRecord` classes are not in our diagram yet.
     - Why do you think they were omitted?
     - Where would they be added in the diagram?
     - What arrows/relationships will they have with the other parts of the diagram?